chas-academy/u10-business-idea-grupp-4-movies/README.md

 ## Code Standards
 If you intend to work on this project, it is important to follow the code standards we have set up for this project.

+### In general
+- Classes should be declared in PascalCase
+- Variables, methods/functions should be declared in camelCase

 ### Laravel
 Laravel is written in php therefore we have chosen to follow [PSR-12](https://www.php-fig.org/psr/psr-12/)<br/>
 To make life easier we use php [codesniffer](https://github.com/squizlabs/PHP_CodeSniffer).

 ### Angular
-We are following the strict rules of [TypeScript](https://www.typescriptlang.org/).
+We are following the strict rules of [TypeScript](https://www.typescriptlang.org/) and the

 ## Getting started